 There is not a specific law that makes brake checking illegal in Michigan.
 However, slamming on one’s brakes to retaliate against a tailgater could result in a ticket for careless driving if the police determine you endangered another person.
 Additionally, if you cause an accident, then you may be found at fault.

-Is road rage a criminal offense?
+Is road rage a criminal offense in Michigan?

 In Michigan, road rage is not by itself a specific criminal offense.
 But the consequences of this type of aggressive driving typically are.
 Depending on the behavior, a driver could be charged with careless and reckless driving, assault, discharge of a firearm, manslaughter or even murder.